vtonu/vtonu/README.md

 ### Hey there💚

-My name is Victor, a creative UI and graphic designer, constantly exploring new horizons.
+I'm Victor, a creative UI and graphic designer, constantly exploring new horizons.
 UI design is my forte, complemented by a bit of UX.
 My fascination with AI technology, computers, and gaming fuels my enthusiasm for innovative designs.

 - 🔭 I’m currently working on getting better with code.
 - 🌱 I’m currently learning everything.